-All children, 5 years and under, are required by state standards to have rest time.
-They may not sleep more than 3 hours.
+All children, 5 years and under, are required by TX Minimum Standards to have rest time and may not sleep more than 3 hours.
 They will be allowed to rest their body as they need so they can function the remainder of the day.
 The only time I will find appropriate ways to wake them is if they are at their 3 hour limit.
 In other words, don't ask me to wake up your child or not allow them to sleep.
 I plan to have a good nap routine for the children and you could do the same at home so they will sleep for you as well.
 Children will be taught to respect rest time, even school agers.
-Children who do not fall asleep may read or do a quiet activity after an appropriate amount of rest time, about 20-30 minutes.
+Children who do not fall asleep may read or do a quiet activity after an appropriate amount of rest time.
+This amount of time may be different for each child.
 This gives other children time to go to sleep.
 School agers will be asked to use rest time for reading or writing practice, to draw or do other art, or to play quietly.
 Depending on the weather and staffing, they may even go to the playground.
 They are welcome to rest if they would like.
-We have a set rest time, 11:45am-3:00pm, so drop-off and pick-up will not be allowed during this time (see Arrival and Departure).
+We have a set rest time, 11:45am-3:00pm, so drop-off/pick-up will not be allowed during this time (see Arrival and Departure).